Skip to main content

 To the one, to whom my soul belongs,

 You are missing from me, as is warmth from the sunset, palpability from the silence of the night and sleep from the eyes of a dreamer.
-It has been a long time since I wrote to you again; I do not know if you’re alive, if you’ve forgotten me or whether you’re travelling towards us.
+It has been a long time since I last wrote to you; I do not know if you’re alive, if you’ve forgotten me or whether you’re travelling towards us.
 What I do believe is that these winds have probably accepted my request.
 At the behest of my anxiety, the clouds are carrying my words, and maybe you’ll read when it showers in complete majesty.

 Such silence has another reason- my choiceless self deciding to fulfil the physical void.
-Nay this heart for all those years back, I left a part of it with you.
+Nay, this heart, for all those years back, I left a part of it with you.
 As our city sprawled with wealth, so did our memories with freshness to life and desires to mingle.
-The constant cacophony of apparent nonchalant being all around made me realise something.
+The constant cacophony of apparent nonchalance all around made me realise something.
 The elders look at me for extinction is a fear that has been committed with our settlement.
 On one such day, when all the futuristic rigmarole was eating my desire to speak to the wind, she came and sat by.
 Her voice welcomed sunlight into my heart, infested with maggots of our separation.
 And I said, to what agony did I conceive that a moment of gaze has been spared with these uncountable footsteps?
 Not an echo came by, and I sat in the ineffable arguments within me.
-I can sustain the poison in my veins, but as for the longingness for touch, my desires consummated with the one my heart never sought.
+I can sustain the poison in my veins, but as for the longing for touch, my desires consummated with the one my heart never sought.

 Guilt happens to be the most powerful emotion felt by mankind, and I am a sufferer of it.
 One may love, and it may get tainted; one may be angry, and it may get settled; one may be happy, and it may be ruined, but guilt coils around your conscience like a serpent and with every passing sun, it’s choking the life out of my healthy self.
-So, as my penance, while our souls may meet one day, I want you to be angry, and exasperated and vent it out on me.
+So, as my penance, while our souls may meet one day, I want you to be angry and exasperated and vent it out on me.
 It was your sob that took my breath away, and it will be your anger that will breathe life into me again.

 Before I reached the edge, I took a different stone, this time hoping you would read despite knowing that I have found myself in marital bonds.
 So has our settlement; as the air got much warmer and markets busier, our houses seem more plentiful, and Pashupatinath rides his bull in ecstasy on the perfect grids of the streets.
-Our bath isn’t humongous as the citadel, yet it is surprisingly aromatic.
+Our bath isn’t humongous like the citadel, yet it is surprisingly aromatic.
 It happens to be when the chief priest performs a ritual to sanctify a merchant into the priesthood.
 I see lotuses being carried by my neighbour and women baking seals for Lord Pashupatinath.
 The evening will be momentous, but in my soul, there is a fracture amidst the perfect smile and vigour.
 I am tired.

 My guilt restricts the scribble, and an incessant pain adorns my mind.
 I cannot ask for forgiveness from you, but acceptance is what I can ask for.
 I wish to sleep in your memories and at the edge of my age, when my hair turns grey with ease and confusion dwells in my sight, I wish to dissolve in the silhouette of your being.
-The night will come for me as I would come for you.
+The night will come for me as it would come for you.
 A cymbal just disturbed the sleeping winds around me.
 I think I hear my child amidst the distant commotion.
 I must go with a heavy heart.
 The offerings to Pashupatinath are awaited, just as my offerings to the Goddess of my beloved realm.

 A sincerely, inured sinner